XiongxiaoXu/EnergyUCB-Bandit/README.md

 * pandas             2.2.2

 ### Run
-Run the Energyucb.py with the following command in a terminal:
+Run the EnergyUCB.py with the following command in a terminal:

-`python Energyucb.py --app app`
+`python EnergyUCB.py --app app`

-Replace app wirt the name of HPC application.
+Replace app with the name of HPC application.

 For exmaple, if we want to optimize emnergy in GPUs for the HPC application 532.sph_exa_t, the command should be as follows:

-`python Energyucb.py --app 532.sph_exa_t`
+`python EnergyUCB.py --app 532.sph_exa_t`

 ## Experimental Results
 ### Energy Consumption